Bacteriophage: History

 Twort's research was interrupted by the onset of World War I, as well as a shortage of funding and the discoveries of antibiotics.

 Independently, French-Canadian microbiologist Félix d'Hérelle, working at the Pasteur Institute in Paris, announced on 3 September 1917 that he had discovered "an invisible, antagonistic microbe of the dysentery bacillus".
 For d'Hérelle, there was no question as to the nature of his discovery: "In a flash I had understood: what caused my clear spots was in fact an invisible microbe... a virus parasitic on bacteria."
 D'Hérelle called the virus a bacteriophage, a bacterium-eater (from the Greek phagein, meaning "to devour").
 He also recorded a dramatic account of a man suffering from dysentery who was restored to good health by the bacteriophages.
 It was d'Hérelle who conducted much research into bacteriophages and introduced the concept of phage therapy.
 In 1919, in Paris, France, d'Hérelle conducted the first clinical application of a bacteriophage, with the first reported use in the United States being in 1922.

 Nobel prizes awarded for phage research

 In 1969, Max Delbrück, Alfred Hershey, and Salvador Luria were awarded the Nobel Prize in Physiology or Medicine for their discoveries of the replication of viruses and their genetic structure.
 Specifically the work of Hershey, as contributor to the Hershey–Chase experiment in 1952, provided convincing evidence that DNA, not protein, was the genetic material of life.
 Delbrück and Luria carried out the Luria–Delbrück experiment which demonstrated statistically that mutations in bacteria occur randomly and thus follow Darwinian rather than Lamarckian principles.

-In 2018, George Smith and Gregory Winter were awarded Nobel Prize in Chemistry for the phage display of peptides and antibodies.
+In 2018, George Smith and Gregory Winter were awarded the Nobel Prize in Chemistry for the phage display of peptides and antibodies.